-At December 31, 2006 this property had an outstanding mortgage balance of \$3.8 million.
+At December 31, 2007 this property had an outstanding mortgage balance of \$3.7 million.
 The mortgage carries a 8.3% interest rate and matures on February 1, 2010.
 The mortgage is non-recourse to us and is secured by the Medical Center of Western Connecticut.

-At December 31, 2006 this property had an outstanding mortgage balance of \$8.9 million.
+At December 31, 2007 this property had an outstanding mortgage balance of \$8.6 million.
 The mortgage carries a 8.3% interest rate and matures on December 10, 2010.
 The mortgage is non-recourse to us and is secured by the Summerlin Hospital MOB II.
-Includes Asset Exchange and Substitution Agreement transaction completed during the third quarter of 2006. b.